 Duo Two-Factor Authentication

-Systems that require Duo include:
+Systems that require Duo:

 What is Duo?

-How Do I Enroll?
+How do I Enroll?

-Your account is now enrolled in Duo!
+You are now enrolled in Duo!

 How do I use Duo once I'm enrolled?